akueckes/z80pack/README.md

 to activate the new rule.
 Disconnect, re-connect and re-attach the controller to trigger the rule.
 Again, try SDL-JsTest but without superuser rights:

 	./sdl2-jstest --list

+If there is some meaningful outout, you can test the joystick with a text GUI:

+	./sdl2-jstest --test 0

 Now your controller should be listed and ready for use with z80pack.